The topic covers the questions on Cloud infrastructure creation and manipulation.

 How do I specify RAM and CPU capacities for my VMs?

 EPAM Cloud uses a standard approach in providing virtual servers: the VM is provided as a single unit that contains a predefined set of components.
-These sets are called shapes and include various combinations of CPU and RAM so that you can choose the one which is the most suitable for you.
+These sets are called shapes and include various combinations of CPU, RAM, and system disk size so that you can choose the one which is the most suitable for you.
 The shape size influences the cost of the VM.

 You can find the list of the existing shapes and their resources on Cloud Computing Service (C2S) page (Existing Shape Size Values section).
 The table also provides the AWS shape mapping in case you want to compare EPAM Cloud and AWS shapes details.